 Title: Promoting Wellbeing and Building Resilience

 Unit Code: QU034720

-Unit Level: Level 3 Credit Value: 3
+Unit Level: Level 3 Credit Value: 3 3

 Grading Type: Ungraded

 Academic Subject Content/Other: Other

 Assessment Details: Refer to Assessment Grid

-LE ARNING OUTCOMES ASSI ESSMENT CRITERIA The e learner will: The learner can: 1.
+LE ARNING OUTCOMES ASS ESSMENT CRITERIA Th e learner will: The The learner can: 1.
 Understand the physical and psychological impact of pressure and stress on mental wellbeing.
 1.1.
 Explain the physical and psychological impact of pressure and stress on mental wellbeing.
 2. Be able to analyse the connection between mental wellbeing and resilience.
 2.1.
 Analyse the connection between mental wellbeing and resilience.
-3. Understand the factors that can improve wellbeing and build resilience.
-3.1.
-Explain factors that can improve wellbeing.
+3. Understand the factors that can improve wellbeing and build resilience. improve wellbeing and build 3.1.
+Explain factors that can improve wellbeing. resilience.
 3.2.
 Explain factors that can negatively affect wellbeing and how to avoid them.
 3.3.
 Explain the behaviours associated with resilience.
 3.4.
 Explain ways to build resilience.
 4. Be able to explore how to manage an individual's mental wellbeing and the support available to them.
-4.1.
 Evaluate the methods for managing and maintaining mental wellbeing and building resilience.
 4.2.
 Analyse the types of support available from different sources.